-From Dan on February 5th, 2009 in Green Remodeling
+From Tim Peterson on February 05, 2009 in Green Remodeling

 Valentine’s Day is just a few weeks away and already you probably feel assaulted with advertisements for big red boxes of chocolates, cards that sing to you, or a diamond that could make your next house payment.
 I admit that I often grow frustrated with the unabashed commercialization of a holiday that is intended for romance, passion, and reconciliation.